amlaffoon/cinemaphile/readme.md

 Director - the movie's director(s)

 Theatres - a boolean reporting whether or not I watched the movie when it was released in theatres

+### Things to revisit:
+-I've added new movies to my "database" that I'd like to add in this project

+-Learn how to use additional criteria to make a recommendation engine for myself

+-Find more patterns in the data to determine how I choose movies and why I like them

+-Create SQL database and an interface for easily updating the db with new movies over time